Ibrahim-003/tic-tac-toe/README.md

 ## Demo

-You can see a demonstration of the application in action [Tic-Tac-Toe](https://ibrahim-003.github.io/twitter-card/)
+You can see a demonstration of the application in action [Tic-Tac-Toe](https://ibrahim-003.github.io/tic-tac-toe/)

-## Capturas de Pantalla
+## Screenshots

 ![Presentacion desktop](./public/desktop-view.png)